-Immigration to Quebec is conducted in a unique way, separate from the government of Canada’s selection criteria.
-Individuals and families who want to become economic permanent residents of Canada and reside in a location in the province of Quebec, such as Montreal, must go through the Quebec immigration system.
+Immigration to Quebec is conducted in a unique way, separate from the Government of Canada’s selection criteria.
+Individuals and families who want to reside in a location in the province of Quebec as economic permanent residents, must go through the Quebec immigration system.

 Quebec immigration applicants go through a two-step process.
 First, they must be eligible for and obtain a Quebec Selection Certificate (Certificat de sélection du Québec, or CSQ).
 This important document signifies that the applicant has been selected to settle in Quebec.

 Second, approved CSQ holders may apply to the federal government for Canadian permanent residence.
 The federal government is primarily concerned with health and criminality issues, rather than the human capital, skills, and experience factors for which the applicant has already been approved by the government of Quebec.

 It should be noted that though Quebec retains control of the selection of economic immigrants to the province, Family Class applicants and in-Canada refugee claimants may also be admitted on an ongoing basis.
 French ability for economic migrants depends on the program and the individual’s personal circumstances.
 For non-economic migrants, French ability is not a factor in selection

 As of January 1, 2020, all applicants for permanent residence through Quebec immigration programs are required to show they understand Quebec values.
 This can be done by passing a Quebec values test or completing a course in Quebec values.

 There are a number of ways to secure a CSQ through the economic programs, explained below.

 Quebec offers a range of immigration programs.
 To review the complete criteria and process for each program, simply click on the program name.

 Immigration to Quebec: programs for workers and graduates